Particular/docs.particular.net/persistence/sql/dialect-mssql.md

 ---
-title: SQL Server dialect
+title: SQL Persistence - SQL Server dialect
 component: SqlPersistence
 related:
-reviewed: 2017-11-23
+reviewed: 2019-09-26
 ---

 {{WARNING: This persistence will run on the free version of the database engine i.e. [SQL Server Express](https://www.microsoft.com/en-au/sql-server/sql-server-editions-express).
-However it is strongly recommended to use commercial versions for any production system.
+However, it is strongly recommended to use commercial versions for any production system.
 It is also recommended to ensure that support agreements are in place.
 See [Microsoft Premier Support](https://www.microsoft.com/en-us/microsoftservices/support.aspx) for details.
 }}